wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - TODO: Get unit tests working for new C* meta, system, schema tables
 - TODO: Figure out how we want to organize the unit tests for Kiji-specific stuff
 - TODO: Double check that all rows with timestamps are ordered by DESC
+- TODO: Clean up / expand `KijiManagedCassandraTableName`
-- TODO: I think the methods in `KijiManagedCassandraTableName` could be a little bit more explicit about whether they are returning names in the Kiji namespace or in the C* namespace.
+  - Make the methods in `KijiManagedCassandraTableName` more explicit about whether they are returning names in the Kiji namespace or in the C* namespace.
+  - Add a richer set of methods for creating C* table names per Kiji column family
 - TODO: Add super-unstable annotations to this API.  :)
 - TODO: Check for any case-sensitivity issues - The CQL commands that we are using to create and manipulate tables may need some kind of quotes or other escaping to maintain upper/lower case.